h12w/gspec/DESIGN.md

 ####"go test" command
 * "go test" command is the only way to run GSpec tests.
 * GSpec should try to be consistent with test flags that "go test" have.
+    - "-outputdir": place output files in the specified directory.
+    - "-parallel": Allow parallel execution of test functions that call t.Parallel.
+    - "-v": Verbose output.

 ####Concurrency
-Besides concurency at the level of test functions, GSpec should support concurency at the level of each expectation.
+"go test" supports concurency at the level of test functions.
+GSpec should support concurency at the level of each of its own test cases.

 ####Table driven tests
-Though table driven tests are recommended by "go test" if possible.
+(Table driven test)[https://code.google.com/p/go-wiki/wiki/TableDrivenTests] is the recommended way when possible.
 GSpec should also support table driven test cases.

 ####Test organization
-GSpec should be able to separate tests into multiple test functions/files.
+"go test" supports organizing test cases in multiple test functions in multiple files.
+GSpec should continue support this.

 ###Test Case
 A test case needs running some code and verifying the result.
 Further, the code